amsen20/masters-thesis/docs/imem/soundness.md

 ```

 According to imem’s guarantees, this implementation is correct.
-However, when the program has access to a `LinearBinTree` instance's children, it cannot borrow them immutably or mutably.
+However, when the program has access to the children of a `LinearBinTree` instance, it cannot borrow them immutably or mutably.
 It also cannot reference both of a node's children simultaneously or iterate over the tree without consuming the tree and destructing and reconstructing it during the traversal.

 ```Scala